enricllagostera/altctrls-info/docs/index.md

 ### Articles

 - [Burn The Keyboard workshop](https://joon.be/portfolio/burn-the-keyboard/) - A workshop on quickly creating three custom controllers out of affordable and easily available materials.
-Made by [Jonatan Van Hove](https://joon.be/).
+Made by [Joon](https://joon.be/).
+- [Installation Required - The incredible potential of custom controllers.](https://gamejolt.com/@AlexVsCoding/post/installation-required-the-incredible-potential-of-custom-controll-neswxgaq) - An article about the creative process and possibilities of making alternative game controllers.
+Made by [Alex Johansson](https://alexvscoding.itch.io/).
+- [Installation Required - Why you should build an arcade cabinet for your game.](https://gamasutra.com/blogs/AlexJohansson/20141230/233317/Installation_Required__Why_you_should_build_an_arcade_cabinet_for_your_game.php) - A great article about different challenges and factors involved in designing a custom cabinet for a game.
+Includes and interview with Joon.
+Made by [Alex Johansson](https://alexvscoding.itch.io/).
+- [Make Your Own Slot Machine](http://www.underthepier.com/01_howtocoinmech.htm) - A guide on making coin-operated machines.
+Made by [Tim Hunkin](http://www.underthepier.com/index.htm).
+- [Queering Control(lers) Through Reflective Game Design Practices](http://gamestudies.org/1803/articles/marcotte) - A great article on how controls are key to changing the hegemonic status quo of mainstream game design, from a queer perspective together with critical design.
+Made by [Jess Marcotte](http://jeka.games).
+- [Videogames That Go Squish](http://v21.io/blog/universal-principles-of-digital-physical-game-design/) - A very insightful article about designing physical-digital games.
+Made by [george buckenham](http://v21.io/).

 ### Crafting